paritytech/polkadot-sdk/bridges/modules/messages/README.md

 `receive_messages_delivery_proof()` transaction.
 The `MessagesDelivered` contains the message lane identifier and inclusive range of delivered message nonces.

-### How to plug-in Message Lane Module to Send Messages to the Bridged Chain?
+### How to plug-in Messages Module to Send Messages to the Bridged Chain?

-The `pallet_message_lane::Config` trait has 3 main associated types that are used to work with outbound messages.
-The `pallet_message_lane::Config::TargetHeaderChain` defines how we see the bridged chain as the target for our outbound messages.
+The `pallet_bridge_messages::Config` trait has 3 main associated types that are used to work with outbound messages.
+The `pallet_bridge_messages::Config::TargetHeaderChain` defines how we see the bridged chain as the target for our outbound messages.
 It must be able to check that the bridged chain may accept our message - like that the message has size below maximal possible transaction size of the chain and so on.
 And when the relayer sends us a confirmation transaction, this